sleepycelemon/simpleboard/README.md

 - Create button to add new note to canvas - done
 - Add text to note by clicking edit button - done
 - Created emoji picker and text input - done
-- Open emoji picker on double click
+- Open emoji picker on double click - done
-- Click emoji to add to canvas (at mouse location)
+- Click emoji to add to canvas (at mouse location) - done
-- Add input box to emoji picker which lets you add an additional message
+- Add input box to emoji picker which lets you add an additional message - done
-- Add hover state to emojis that shows the message entered
+- Add hover state to emojis that shows the message entered - done
 - Add delete button to emoji hover state
 - Ability to drag note
 - Ability to delete note